 1 MILLION emission data records of real-driving conditions have been captured from remote sensing measurements in Spain, Sweden, Switzerland and United Kingdom.
 It is the largest database of remote sensing measurements in Europe and is helping the Scientific Community to understand the exhaust emissions problem in the continent.

-EU-funded project that seeks to validate and demonstrate the feasibility of a continuous traffic emissions monitoring program in Europe, thanks to improved remote sensing devices.
+The LIFE GySTRA is an EU-funded project that seeks to validate and demonstrate the feasibility of a continuous traffic emissions monitoring program in Europe, thanks to improved remote sensing devices.

 During this project, 3 RSDs will be continuously measuring traffic emissions in Madrid and Sofia for two years.